yousong/waller/omysocks/README.md

 	PreferredAuthentications password
 	NumberOfPasswordPrompts 1

-If you dont't care about host footprint check, the following can disable it.
+If you dont't care about host check, the following can disable it.

 	UserKnownHostsFile /dev/null
 	StrictHostKeyChecking no